DOJ files injunction against six e-cigarette makers

 "We will not stand by as manufacturers repeatedly break the law, especially after being afforded multiple opportunities to comply."

 "The American Lung Association applauds this action from the DOJ and FDA and urges the Biden administration to continue their work to enforce the law.
-These companies were warned, but continued to violate the law," American Lung Association National President and CEO Harold Wimmer said in a statement.
+These companies were warned, but continued to violate the law," American Lung Association National President and CEO Harold Wimmer said in a statement, while calling for further actions to be taken to rein in the new industry.

-"This is the first time FDA and DOJ have taken these steps and comes just a couple weeks after the release of the 2022 National Youth Tobacco Survey, which revealed that more than 2.55 million youth are regularly using e-cigarettes.
+"There is an urgent need to prevent more kids from becoming addicted to these products and from new flavored products coming onto the marketplace," Wimmer said.

-" We have urged FDA to take action against manufacturers, wholesalers and distributors.
-We thank the DOJ and FDA for taking action and urge the agencies to vigorously enforce the Tobacco Control Act and protect the public from illegal and dangerous tobacco products."
+Earlier this month, the FDA published its annual National Youth Tobacco Survey, which found that more than 2.5 million high and middle school students use e-cigarettes.